Best Well Water Test Kits (2026): At-Home & Lab Testing

 Best for: Homeowners who want to screen regularly between annual lab tests, or those who want to monitor a known issue (like elevated iron or nitrates) over time.

-Check Health Metric on Amazon (14 tests, made in USA)
+Check Health Metric Test Kit on Amazon

 Key specs:

-• Pre-paid return shipping included
+• Pre-paid lab shipping

 • Treatment recommendations included

-• Turnaround: 10-15 business days
+• Turnaround: 5 business days

 The Essential package is the right choice for annual maintenance testing of wells with no known contamination concerns.
 It covers all the common culprits — bacteria, lead, arsenic, nitrates, hardness, iron, manganese — while skipping the specialty tests (PFAS, radioactive elements, full VOC panel) that add cost to the Advanced package.